-Figure 5; The 1907 1:2500 scale Ordnance Survey map shows two of the tumuli or round barrows of the New House Round Barrow Cemetery.
+Figure 5; The 1905 1:10560 scale Ordnance Survey map shows two of the tumuli or round barrows of the New House Round Barrow Cemetery.
 The denuded central barrow is not shown on this map.
-The Princes Gate Water factory stands in field parcel 810 and 811 but also encroaches into parcels 808 and 809.
+The Princes Gate Water factory stands in the two rough pasture fields to the east of Newhouse farm.